 The Junior League of Pittsburgh also attempts to provide Done In A Day assistance to organizations that have benefited from past League community projects and grants or organizations that serve needs related to the League’s current community projects.

-To propose a Done In A Day project benefiting your nonprofit organization or social service agency, please complete an online application.
-Contact the Junior League’s Done In A Day committee chair at DIAD@jlpgh.org should you have further questions or require clarification regarding any of the information requested.
+Questions?
+Or to propose a Done In A Day project benefiting your nonprofit organization or social service agency, email the Junior League’s Done In A Day committee chair at DIAD@jlpgh.org.